mikehardy/jetifier/README.md

 ### Getting it working in Windows

-Jetify is a batch script so you need WSL to make it work.
-However first install it from a Windows command prompt:
+Jetify is a bash script so you need an updated WSL to make it work with bash, find and sed installed.

+First install jetifier from a Windows command prompt:

     npm i --save-dev jetifier

 Then from WSL, you can run it using:

     npx jetify

+...or if that doesn't work

+    ./bin/node_modules/jetify

 ## Contributing